graphprotocol/graph-node/docs/aggregations.md

 **TODO** Since average is a little more complicated to handle for cumulative aggregations, and it doesn't seem like it used in practice, we won't initially support it. (same for variance, stddev etc.)

-**TODO** The timeseries type can be simplified for some situations if aggregations can be done over expressions, for example over `priceUSD * amount` to track `totalVolumeUSD`

 **TODO** It might be necessary to allow `@aggregate` fields that are only used for some intervals.
 We could allow that with syntax like